NSinecode/school-journal/db/db-creation.md

 and make it similar to the other files in the folder (for {x} table). then add schema to the index.ts in this folder.

+Update the db.ts file to include the new table. like others

 Create actions file in
 ```
 /actions/{x}-actions.ts